kubevirt/monitoring/docs/runbooks/NoReadyVirtOperator.md

 As a result, critical cluster-wide management functionalities, such as certification rotation, upgrade, and reconciliation of controllers, are currently not available.

+The virt-operator deployment has a default replica of two `virt-operator` pods.

 Note, however, that `virt-operator` is not directly responsible for virtual machines in the cluster.
 Therefore, its temporary unavailability does not significantly affect custom workloads.

 ## Diagnosis

-1. Obtain the namespace data of the `virt-operator` deployment
+1. Obtain the namespace data of the `virt-operator` deployment:
     ```
     $ export NAMESPACE="$(kubectl get kubevirt -A -o custom-columns="":.metadata.namespace)"
     ```

-2. Obtain the name of the `virt-operator` deployment.
+1. Obtain the name of the `virt-operator` deployment:
     ```
     $ kubectl -n $NAMESPACE get deploy virt-operator -o yaml
     ```

-3. Generate the description of the `virt-operator` deployment.
+1. Generate the description of the `virt-operator` deployment:
     ```
     $ kubectl -n $NAMESPACE describe deploy virt-operator
     ```

-4. Check for node issues, such as a `NotReady` state:
+1. Check for node issues, such as a `NotReady` state:
     ```
     $ kubectl get nodes
     ```